 - This recipe uses canned sweetened condensed milk, which should NOT to be confused with evaporated milk.
 Both are very different.
 If you accidentally use evaporated milk the recipe will fail.

 cool the pie, then top with more goodness

 garnish your heart out

 Now that we’re thrilled with our citrus bounty, we’ve still not finished exploring new ways to use citrus.
 What are some ways that you’re using them?
-Even beyond the kitchen we’ve been using our lemons added to floral displays, decor around the kitchen and sharing them with everyone who is willing to take some off our hands.
+Even beyond the kitchen we’ve been using our lemons added to floral displays.
+Decor around the kitchen is great too.
+And sharing them with everyone who is willing to take some off our hands.

 We always knew that growing fruit trees was going to allow us to share our bounty and meet new food friends.
 That’s what happens when life hands you lemons!

 This recipe was originally published in 2015 and re-published in 2021 with updated photos.

 Meyer Lemon Pie

 - 1 1/2 cups (170g) graham cracker crumbs